Photo credit: Peter Hale, Department of Environment, Government of Nunavut

-Canada is home to 13 polar bear subpopulations and approximately two-thirds of the global polar bear population.
-The 13 subpopulations are distributed across four provinces and three territories.
-Three subpopulations are shared with Greenland and one is shared with the United States.
-Canada’s polar bear management system is grounded on both science and Indigenous and Traditional Knowledge (ITK).
+Canada is home to 14 polar bear subpopulations, 13 of which are actively managed and approximately two-thirds of the global polar bear population.
+The 14 subpopulations are distributed across four provinces and three territories.
+Three subpopulations are shared with Greenland, one is shared with the United States, and one is shared among five Range States.
+Canada’s polar bear management system is grounded in both science and Indigenous Knowledge.
 A critical piece of information for effective management is the number of polar bears that comprise a subpopulation by undertaking periodic population inventories (including physical mark-recapture, genetic mark-recapture, and aerial surveys).
-ITK provides invaluable information from those who have coexisted with polar bears for millennia on many aspects of polar bear biology, conservation, and management (e.g., migration patterns, denning habits, and observed changes in the abundance, movements, and habits of polar bears).
+Indigenous Knowledge provides invaluable information from those who have coexisted with polar bears for millennia on many aspects of polar bear biology, conservation, and management (e.g., migration patterns, denning habits, and observed changes in the abundance, movements, and habits of polar bears).

 Legislation